amberbiology/scribl/README.md

 **both**:

 - our [2024 article](https://joss.theoj.org/papers/1c9701c5d909d9b8255b754677b2ea51)
-  currently in review in the *Journal of Open Source Software*, when it is published:
+  published in the *Journal of Open Source Software*:

   > Webster GD, Lancaster AK.
-(2024) \"scribl: A system for the semantic capture of relationships in biological literature.\" *J. Open Source Softw.*
+(2024) \"scribl: A system for the semantic capture of relationships in biological literature.\" *Journal of Open Source Software* **9**:6645. doi:[10.21105/joss.06645](https://doi.org/10.21105/joss.06645)

 - **and** the [Zenodo record](https://zenodo.org/doi/10.5281/zenodo.12728362) for
   the software.
 To cite the correct version, follow these steps: